-How do pre-existing condition limitations affect sharing on EssentialMED?
+How do pre-existing condition limitations affect sharing?

 If a member enrolls with a medical condition that would be considered a pre-existing condition, it will not be shareable for the first three years of membership.
-For example, if a person was treated for a heart condition in the 12 months prior to joining the EssentialMED Option, the heart condition would be considered a preexisting condition.
-The ASH Community would not share expenses for any services or treatments related to that person's heart condition for the first three years of membership.
+For example, if a person was treated for a heart condition in the 12 months prior to joining, that would be a preexisting condition.
+The ASH Community would not share expenses for any services or treatments related to that person's heart condition for the first three years the member is on the program.